ParthD25/Beauty-Track/README.md

 4. **v2.0** – Predictive analytics and AI-powered forecasting.

 ## Licensing
-Beauty Track is commercial software.
+Vanity Vault is commercial software.
 A single license covers all salon locations you operate; resale is prohibited.
 All business data remains yours, and exports are unlimited.

-> Beauty Track – professional salon inventory, automated with intelligence.
+> Vanity Vault – professional salon inventory, automated with intelligence.